Norbury CofE Primary School

 Infection control; we are ensuring that we put in a system of controls

 Firstly, we will minimise contact with individuals who are unwell.
-Those who have symptoms of Covid-19 or have a household member with symptoms, will not be able to attend school until they have either tested negative for Covid-19 or have been away from school without symptoms for seven days.
+Those who have symptoms of Covid-19 or have a household member with symptoms, will not be able to attend school until they have either tested negative for Covid-19 or have been away from school without symptoms for ten days.
 Where we have a confirmed case of Covid-19, current advice will be sought and class bubbles may close.